What's Included in the Price

 - Height safety compliance per AS/NZS 1576 and Safe Work Australia requirements

 The pressure wash on Melbourne roofs typically takes longer than in drier cities.
 Moss and lichen growth is heavy on south-facing slopes and in tree-shaded areas, and it all needs to come off before any coating is applied.
+A good painter will treat biological growth with a biocide before pressure washing rather than relying on water pressure alone.

 What Affects the Cost